kotton21/autopotter/media_understanding_build_plan.md

 7. Semantic Embedding Search: Finds visually and conceptually similar frames using embedding similarity.

+    Notes: It's clear that the embedding needs more info.
+Include the gcs library notes into the data so that filenames can be used.
+Is parent data included??
+Would this data distract the model from it's purpose???

+    Need to develope some kind of readable summary of the database: How?
+Have gpt summarize the text content of the database so that it can create search parameters with some confidence.
+How???
+Cluster all the parent embeddings then ouput the closest actual frame item as a description?

+    ***⚠️ change the batching so that images are sent in batches, but videos are sent one at a time??
+Should request some summary of what the video is about in addition to the frame notes?
+Or, change my structure so that there is no frame... just metadata blobs for images, and metadata blobs for videos...
+How do I want search to work?
+I think that defines the structure!!!***

+     ✅ organize the rest of the files into the sync folder, then execute.. perhaps, come up with a scheme to only add new media, not redo old media.

+      ⚠️ Next Step: sync db, then build toolset

+      Later: validate Databse frames (count, and have parent)

-8. Clip Lookup Resolver: Maps a frame back to its original media file and exact timestamp for precise clip extraction.
+8. ✅ Clip Lookup Resolver: Maps a frame back to its original media file and exact timestamp for precise clip extraction.
 Maps groups of frames from the same file to a timestamp and duration.

 9. AI Tool Interface: Exposes DB search and metadata functions as tools that the AI agent can call during video generation.
+Tell gpt that if searches don't produce good results, try again.
+Can loop...
+I think I should just give it the keyword search, the semantic search tool, and a tool for getting everything for a given video (so it can see where to start/stop) and see what it generates!!

+    Keep major logic in my pipeline, give openai tools which my stuff cant do:

+    ***Searches***
+    - Keyword search
+    - Semantic Search
+    - Filename Search.. (use keyword search on the fileid??)

+    ***Tools***
+    - JSON Validator

+    ***Expected Output***
+    - Run search or tool
+    - Done: with loops, jsonvalidated, switch back to my pipeline for vid creation

 10. System Testing & Ops: Automated tests plus orchestration scripts that validate the pipeline end-to-end and keep preview assets in sync with the media library.